Theater & Dance archive

-"A Funny Thing Happened on the Way to the Forum" got a fabulous revival at Hillbarn Theatre, August 27 through September 20, 2015.
+"A Funny Thing Happened on the Way to the Forum" got a fabulous revival, August 27 through September 20, 2015.
 Read John Orr's review.

 "Amadeus," by Peter Shaffer, is a great play.
 Hillbarn Theatre staged this story of Salieri's envy and Mozart's genius with three excellent principal actors, January 22 through February 5, 2015.
 John Orr reviewed.

 "The 39 Steps" got a hilarious, impressive production, October 16 through November 2, 2014, thanks to the immensely talented cast.
 Read John Orr's review.

 "Funny Girl" was a triumphant, delightful success at Hillbarn Theatre, with Melissa WolfKlain completely fabulous as Fanny Brice, and a great cast around her and even a live orchestra!
 August 28 through September 21, 2014.
-Read the review.
+John Orr reviewed.

 "The Color Purple" at Hillbarn Theatre in Foster City was a rousing, heart-touching musical with a fabulous cast, May 8 through June 1, 2014.
 John Orr reviewed.

 "Spamalot" was an adventure.
 First, it was such a success that it extended a week, running August 30 through September 29, 2013.
 Then Russ Bohard had to have emergency surgery (he's fine now, we are told), and director Dan Demers had to step in as King Arthur on 23 hours notice.
 He did great.
-See our review of the King Russ version and our review of the King Dan version.
+See John Orr's review of the King Russ version and Orr's review of the King Dan version.

 "john & jen" ran March 15 through April 7, 2013.
 Read John Orr's review.